 - a) Traffic / New Road and Road Location, and any new activity that exceeds the thresholds in Rule 16.9.3.2.d) Considerations - i.
-Whether the site is adequately accessible from the roading network. - ii.
-Existing and probable future traffic volumes on adjacent roads. - iii.
+Whether the site is adequately accessible from the roading network. - Existing and probable future traffic volumes on adjacent roads. ii. - iii.
 The ability of the adjacent existing or planned roading network to absorb increased traffic and the feasibility of improving the roading system to handle any increases. - iv.
-The extent of traffic congestion and pedestrian/vehicle conflict likely to be caused by a proposal. - v.
-Whether vehicle access to and from the site: - Ensures adequate sight distances and prevent congestion caused by ingress and egress of vehicles; and - Is sufficiently separated from pedestrian access to ensure the safety of pedestrians. - b) Any activity providing for more than 100 car parks - i.
+The extent of traffic congestion and pedestrian/vehicle conflict likely to be caused by a proposal. - ٧.
+Whether vehicle access to and from the site: - Ensures adequate sight distances and prevent congestion caused by ingress and egress of vehicles: and - Is sufficiently separated from pedestrian access to ensure the safety of pedestrians. - b) Any activity providing for more than 100 car parks - i.
 Whether the parking area(s) is / are properly graded, drained and sealed to prevent dust nuisance or concentrated runoff of water from the site. - ii.
 The nature and extent of proposed landscaping in terms of screening, visual and streetscape amenity - iii.
 The extent to which parking areas are set back from residential and community activities.
 Where this is impracticable whether adequate screening will be provided in the form of fencing or landscaping, in order to reduce to an acceptable level any adverse aural or visual impacts. - iv.
-Whether a parking areas internal circulation is designed so that safe and efficient vehicle circulation on site is achieved and so that adverse effects on the roading network are prevented. - v.
-The location of access from the road into parking areas and the effects on safety and movement. - The extent to which stormwater quality treatment has been provided to protect the environment from contaminants generated from the activity. - c) Any activity providing for more than 30 car parks - i.
-The extent to which stormwater quality treatment and litter management has been provided to protect the environment from contaminants generated from the activity. - d) Reduction in Parking Spaces - Whether or not it is physically practicable to provide the required parking on the site in terms of the existing or proposed location of buildings, availability of access to the road, and other similar matters. - ii.
+Whether a parking areas internal circulation is designed so that safe and efficient vehicle circulation on site is achieved and so that adverse effects on the roading network are prevented. - The location of access from the road into parking areas and the effects on safety and movement. ٧. - The extent to which stormwater quality treatment has been provided to protect the environment vi. from contaminants generated from the activity. - Any activity providing for more than 30 car parks C) - The extent to which stormwater quality treatment and litter management has been provided to protect the environment from contaminants generated from the activity. - d) Reduction in Parking Spaces - i.
+Whether or not it is physically practicable to provide the required parking on the site in terms of the existing or proposed location of buildings, availability of access to the road, and other similar matters - ii.
 Whether there is an adequate alternative supply of parking in the vicinity such as a public car park or on-street parking.
 In general, on street parallel parking particularly on residential streets is not considered a viable alternative. - iii.
 Whether there is another site or parking area in the immediate vicinity that has available parking spaces which are not required at the same time as the proposed activity and where a legal agreement between the applicant and owner of the site is provided to show a right to use such areas. - iv.
 Whether the proposal has less than normal parking requirements e.g. due to specific business practices, operating methods or the type of customer. - v.
-The extent to which significant adverse effect on the character and amenity of the surrounding area will occur as a result of not providing the required parking spaces.
+The extent to which significant adverse effect on the character and amenity of the surrounding area will occur as a result of not providing the required parking spaces. - e) [DELETED] - [DELETED] f) - g) Any non-compliance with any development control listed in 16.9.4.2, 16.9.4.4 and 16.9.4.5 will also be assessed utilising the relevant matters listed in: - Chapter 13.10 for the applicable or equivalent Residential standards for land zoned Sub-